Skip to content

 The subtypes of non-Hodgkin lymphoma are based on which type of cell the lymphoma started in, how the lymphoma cells look, their genetic makeup, and whether there are proteins present on the surface of the cells.

-Non-Hodgkin Lymphoma Treatments & Programs Available Through RMCC
+Non-Hodgkin Lymphoma Treatments & Research Available Through RMCC

 Your Rocky Mountain Cancer Centers’ oncologist, who is also a hematologist, may need to run some additional tests before creating a treatment plan.
 Once your lymphoma specialist has the information that's needed, our team will will work together to develop a treatment plan that's specific to you.